Identity Theft During FHA Loan Process Will Delay Home Closing

 - Shred all documents and paperwork that contain personal information

-- Review credit report and make sure that information on credit report is correct
+- Make sure that information on credit report is correct

 - Shred credit and loan applications, monthly billing statements, and other documents containing personal information